QMay17/CS171-Machine-Learning-Project/README.md

 ## Data Collection Plan

 ### May Sabai's Data Collection
-I have identified two datasets from Kaggle with consistent variables that will be combined to create a comprehensive dataset.
-The combined dataset will be split into three subsets: training (70%), testing (15%), and validation (15%) to ensure robust model evaluation.
-The datasets contain various tumor measurements including radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimensions.
+I have identified breast ultrasound image datasets that will be used for training a deep learning model.
+The dataset contains ultrasound images of breast tumors classified as benign, malignant, or normal.
+The images will be split into three subsets: training (70%), testing (15%), and validation (15%) to ensure robust model evaluation.
+Using ultrasound images allows for direct visual analysis of tumor characteristics and patterns that may not be captured through numerical measurements alone.

 ### Thel Nu Zaw's Data Collection
 I have selected the Breast Cancer Wisconsin Data Set from UCI Machine Learning Repository.
 This dataset conatin various tumor measurements which are consistent with the features used in Kaggle dataset so that dataset can be combined to test together.
 The final dataset will be split into training(70%), testing(15%), and validation(15%) subsets to ensure a fair and vigorous evaluation of the models.